tanayraikuwar/shopingCart/README.md

 ## Features

 - Here we mimic the user behaviour when he visit any E-commerce website.
-- product to the cart.
+- Add product to the cart.
 - Go to select address.
 - Select address from three addresses.
 - Add credit card details for payment.